BrandonCodes95/Election_Analysis-/README.md

   4. The winner of the election was:
      - Diana DeGette with 272,892 total votes and an overall percentage of 73.81% of the total votes.

+  5. County Voting Turn out:
+     - The county with the biggest turn out was Denver brining out a total of 306,055 votes.
+Which was 82.8% of the total voter turn out.

+   ### Suggestions for further use
+      I could see this codee being very useful for other purposes or elections acorss the county.
+Keeping the basic format in tact for the code we could plug in not only counties but cities as well as states.
+The analysis would still work the same which is the beauty of it because this would allow results in a much quicker time frame.
+      For example if we changed the counties to cities and decided to try for a state Governor election to get the winner and same break down we could.
+The same could go for a Presdential election, where we could change the counties to states and calculate each states popular vote to get a winner.